Doug-Wyman/ESP8266_MQTT_light/README.md

 I welcome suggestions and corrections.
 The entire project is for a Home-Assistant installation and I have 4 sets of lights working.
 I was experiencing disconnect fails when the HASS server or the Mosquitto server was rebooted so I wrote the code so it reboots the ESP8266 on fail which it does from time to time in normal use.

+I have included a sample configuration for Home Assistant control of the module